codebar/tutorials/js/lesson4/tutorial.md

 > Coach... explain the difference between synchronous and asynchronous requests.
 There's a good explanation on [Mozilla Developer Network (MDN)](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Synchronous_and_Asynchronous_Requests)

-## ~~Exercise 2 - Trivia!~~
+## Exercise 2 - Trivia!

-For this exercise, we will build a web app that generates trivia questions, using this open trivia questions api: https://opentdb.com/api_config.php
+For this exercise, we will build a web app that generates trivia questions, using this open trivia questions api: https://opentdb.com/api_config.php.
 [Download](https://gist.github.com/kyorkston/a2768287fe15fc693da3dc62e8a8d697/download) the exercise files or clone them directly from github `git clone https://gist.github.com/a2768287fe15fc693da3dc62e8a8d697.git`.
 Shoutout to [despo](https://gist.github.com/despo) for originially making these files!

 ### What we will be doing:

-1. Retrieve and log quiz questions `https://opentdb.com/api.php?amount=10`
+1. Retrieve and log quiz questions usinf the quiz API: `https://opentdb.com/api.php?amount=10`

 2. Write a function that displays each question